2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 Sexual assault and sexual harassment are not condoned by the university and will be thoroughly investigated.
 The University educates the student community about sexual assaults and date rape through freshmen orientations, pamphlets and brochures, presentations to First Year Seminar classes, presentations through Rape Aggression Defense courses on avoidance and risk reduction techniques and other information programs.
 Literature on date rape education is available through the Anderson Gender Resource Center.

 If you are a victim of sexual assault at this institution, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment.
-Public Safety strongly advocates that a victim of sexual assault report the incident in a timely manner.
+Campus Security strongly advocates that a victim of sexual assault report the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
-An assault should be reported directly to a Public Safety officer and/or the local police.
+An assault should be reported directly to a Campus Security officer and/or the local police.
 Filing a report will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinion.
 Filing a report will: (1) ensure that the victim of sexual assault receives the necessary medical treatment and tests.
 Medical treatment and tests are at no cost to the victim when requested by the Pocatello Police; (2) provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later (ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical/legal exam); (3) provide a victin's advocate to be with and advise the victim throughout the crisis; and (4) assure the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.

-When a sexual assault victim contacts the Public Safety Department, the local police department and a representation from the Vice President of Student Affairs office will be notified.
+When a sexual assault victim contacts the Campus Security Department, the local police department and a representation from the Vice President of Student Affairs office will be notified.
 The victim of a sexual assault may choose the investigation to be pursued through the criminal justice system and the Student Affairs Disciplinary Counsel, or only the latter.
 A wavier may be signed with the local police that states the victim does not want the incident investigated by the Police.
-A representative of Public Safety and the Gender Resource Center will guide the victim through the available options and support the victim in his or her decision.
+A representative of Campus Security and the Gender Resource Center will guide the victim through the available options and support the victim in his or her decision.
 Various counseling options are available from the University through the Student Health Center, the Gender Resource Center, Employee Assistance, and the Counseling Center, Counseling and support services outside the University system can be obtained through the family Service Alliance Center in Pocatello, or through the victin's advocacy program in your area.

 University disciplinary proceedings, as well as special guidelines, for cases involving sexual misconduct, are detailed in the Student Handbook.
 The handbook provides, in part, that the accused and the victimn will each be allowed to choose one person to accompany them throughout the hearing.
 Both the victim and the accused will be informed of the outcome of the hearing.
 A student found guilty of violating the University sexual misconduct policy could be criminally prosecuted in the state courts and may be suspended or expelled from the University for the first offense.
 Student victims have an option to change their academic and/or on-campus living situations after an alleged sexual assault, if such changes are reasonably available.